yegor256/blog/_drafts/s3-http-basic-auth.md

 information is public anyway.

 The server is implemented in Java6.
-For its hosting I'm using a single Amazon EC2 [m1.small](...)
-Ubuntu server.
-Recently, it appears to be working pretty stable, according to Pingdom:
+For its hosting I'm using a single Amazon EC2 [m1.small](http://aws.amazon.com/ec2/instance-types/) Ubuntu server.
+Recently, it appears to be working pretty stable.

 ## Extra Features